-Chest pains can be a sign of a heart or lung problem.
-If you experience chest pains, see your health care provider to rule out any serious cause.
-But sometimes chest pains can be a sign of depression.
+Chest pains can be a sign of heart, lung, stomach, or other physical problems.
+See your doctor to rule out any serious cause.
+But sometimes chest pains can be a symptom of depression.
 There's also a link between depression and heart disease.
-Depression can increase your risk of heart disease.
+Depression can raise your risk of heart disease.
 Plus, people who've had heart attacks are more likely to be depressed.

 Fatigue and Exhaustion

-If you feel so exhausted that you don't have energy for everyday tasks -- even when you sleep or rest a lot -- it may be a sign that you're depressed.
+If you feel so tired that you don't have energy for everyday tasks -- even when you sleep or rest a lot -- it may be a sign that you're depressed.
 Depression and fatigue can feed off each other.
-According to one major study, people who are depressed are more than four times as likely to develop unexplained fatigue, and people who suffer from fatigue are nearly three times as likely to become depressed.
+According to one major study, people who are depressed are more than four times as likely to develop unexplained fatigue, and people with fatigue are nearly three times as likely to become depressed.
 Depression and fatigue together tend to make both conditions seem worse.

 Muscle Aches and Joint Pain

 Pain and depression are closely linked.
-Living with chronic pain can increase the risk of depression.
-And depression itself may lead to pain because the two conditions share chemical messengers in the brain.
-In fact, people who are depressed are three times as likely to develop chronic pain.
+Living with ongoing pain can raise the risk of depression.
+And depression itself may lead to pain, because the two conditions share chemical messengers in the brain.
+People who are depressed are three times as likely to develop ongoing pain.

-People with depression often complain of chronic headaches.
-One study showed that people with major depression are three times more likely to have migraines and people with migraines are five times more likely to become depressed.
+People with depression often get headaches.
+One study showed that people with major depression are three times more likely to have migraines, and people with migraines are five times more likely to become depressed.

 Changes in Appetite or Weight

-Chronic back pain may contribute to depression.
-But depression may increase a person's risk of developing back pain, too.
-People who are depressed may be four times more likely to develop intense, disabling neck or back pain.
+Ongoing back pain may contribute to depression.
+But depression may raise a person's risk of getting back pain, too.
+People who are depressed may be four times more likely to get intense, disabling neck or back pain.

 Agitation and Restlessness

 Irritability and restlessness may be related to sleep problems or other symptoms of depression.
-Depression increases the risk of alcohol or other substance abuse, which also can contribute to irritability and restlessness.
+Depression raises the risk of alcohol abuse or other substance abuse, which also can contribute to irritability and restlessness.
 Men are more likely than women to be irritable when they're depressed.

 Research suggests that a regular exercise program not only keeps you fit, but also releases chemicals in your brain that may make you feel good, improve your mood, and reduce your sensitivity to pain.
-Although exercise alone won't cure depression, it can help reduce depression over the long term.
-Keep in mind that if you're depressed, it can be hard to get the energy to keep exercising.
-But know that exercise can improve energy, ease fatigue, and help you sleep better.
+Although exercise alone won't cure depression, it can help ease it over the long term.
+If you're depressed, it can be hard to get the energy to keep exercising -- but try to remember that exercise can improve energy, ease fatigue, and help you sleep better.